Oenomaus: Courtship of Hippodamia

+Alternatively, the reason Oenomaus wouldn't allow his daughter to marry was because he himself was in love with her.

 Death

 Pelops son of King Tantalus of Lydia, came to ask for her hand and prepared to race Oenomaus.
 Worried about losing, Pelops went to the seaside and invoked Poseidon, his former lover.
 Reminding Poseidon of their love ("Aphrodite's sweet gifts"), he asked Poseidon for help.
 Smiling, Poseidon caused a chariot drawn by winged horses to appear.
 Pelops and Hippodamia, very much in love, devised a plan to replace the bronze linchpins attaching the wheels to the chariot axle with fake ones made of beeswax.
 The race began, and went on for a long time.
 But just as Oenomaus was catching up to Pelops and readying to kill him, the wheels flew off and the chariot broke apart.
 Oenomaus' charioteer, Myrtilus, survived, but Oenomaus was dragged to death by his horses.

 Pelops then killed Myrtilus (by throwing him off a cliff into the sea as he cursed him) after the latter attempted to claim Hippodamia.
 As Myrtilus died, he cursed Pelops.
 This was the source of the curse that haunted descendants of Pelops', including Atreus, Thyestes, Agamemnon, Aegisthus, Menelaus and Orestes.
 Also, the burial place of Myrtilus was a taraxippus in Olympia, a "horse-frightening place" during races.

 In memory of Oenomaus, the Olympic Games were created (or alternatively the Olympic Games were in celebration of Pelops' victory).
 Oenomaus' chariot race was one legendary origin of the Olympic Games; one of its turning-posts was preserved, and round it grew an Elean legend of a burnt "house of Oenomaus", reported by Pausanias in the 2nd century AD.